'Star Wars: The Last Jedi' teaser trailer lands in our galaxy

 Related: George Lucas, Billie Lourd remember Carrie Fisher at Star Wars Celebration

-That film, which starred Daisy Ridley, Adam Driver and John Boyega, made more than $2 billion at the worldwide box office.
+That film, which starred Ridley, Driver and John Boyega, made more than $2 billion at the worldwide box office.

 Ridley, Driver and Boyega all return for "Last Jedi," which opens December 15.
-They will be joined by some of the franchise's legacy actors such as Mark Hamill and the late Carrie Fisher in her last film role.
+They will be joined by some of the franchise's legacy actors such as Hamill and the late Carrie Fisher, in her last film role.